gkap720/twitter-analysis/README.md

 Data about the training will be stored in the `mlruns` directory.
 ### View visualizations of the training run
 `mlflow ui`

+If there is not enough time to train the model, check out some example runs by running:

+`mlflow ui --backend-store-uri example_runs`
 ### Evaluate model on test set
 `python -m src.models.eval`
 ### Create Docker image